hezib/catalarm/README.md

 UV4L also runs in the background and waits for WebRTC calls from the android app.

 # IBM Bluemix
-Receives through NodeRED the pictures sent by raspberry pi and inspects them. uses Watson Visual Recognition to identify cats. when a cat is identified, raspberry pi is notified, a push notification is sent to the android app and the picture is saved to cloudant database.
+Receives through NodeRED the pictures sent by raspberry pi and inspects them. uses Watson Visual Recognition to identify cats. when a cat is identified, the raspberry pi is notified, a push notification is sent to the android app and the picture is saved to cloudant database.

 # Android App
 Displays statstics regarding your cat activity on the countertop, initiates a WebRTC call to raspberry pi, makes queries to cloudant database and much more. built on top of Google's AppRTC.